 On Windows and Mac the binary packages can be installed directly from CRAN:

 Installation on Linux requires the poppler development library.
-On Ubuntu 16.04 (Xenial) and Ubuntu 18.04 (Bionic) we have backports that support the latest
+For Ubuntu 18.04 (Bionic) and Ubuntu 20.04 (Focal) we provide backports of poppler version 22.02 to support the latest functionality:

 sudo add-apt-repository -y ppa:cran/poppler sudo apt-get update sudo apt-get install -y libpoppler-cpp-dev